 SFW accepts fiction, non-fiction and artist/experimental film of all themes & styles.
 Our feature programme is not competitive so we do not require premiere status.
 Feature films can have been made at any time and we will consider recent or older work.
-If you would like to submit a feature length film to Southampton Film Week, please fill in the form below with details of the film, production and, where possible, a link to the film.
+Please click here to complete a form and submit a feature length film to Southampton Film Week.

 If you have a short film under 10 minutes, made after January 2018 why not take a look at our annual competition – SFW: Shorts?